joereynolds/sql-lint/doc/adding-a-check.md

 - Increment the splice last two spliced numbers in `checkerRunner` otherwise it will remove the wrong things.
 Gross I know and needs to be fixed
 - Add it to the README.md so people know it's a thing
+- Add it to `configuration.md`.
+This is an exhaustive list of the checks
 - Add tests.
 The name of the test should match the name of the check

 ## Troubleshooting